 FREQUENTLY ASKED QUESTIONS

-What is customs clearance, and why is it important for imports and exports in the UK?
+What is customs compliance, and why is it critical for businesses?

 Customs Brokerage Services

-What is a customs brokerage service, and why is it beneficial?
+What is a customs brokerage service, and why is it essential for businesses?

 A customs brokerage service manages all customs-related paperwork, calculations, and regulatory compliance on your behalf.
 Customs declarations are complex, they require customs declaration software within an authorised connection to HMRC, a community service provider (CSP) badge at the port of entrance, detailed knowledge of the UK Trade Tariff 3 – a codified system, and also wider knowledge relation to the international legislation established by the World Trade Organisation (WTO) and the World Customs Organisation (WCO) which is harmonised within all participating nations, and its application within a domestic context.
 Additional benefits are the customs agents existing communications channels with the UK’s ports and government departments, which facilitate due port procedures in circumstances where certification is required or an inspection takes place, which enhance efficiency and minimise dwell time at the port.
 The customs agent role is to submit the customs declaration on a prompt and compliant basis and ensure that all necessary procedures occur so that the client can take possession of their goods.